GeoscienceAustralia/sar-pyrosar/README.md

 # pyrosar-otf
-On the fly production of sentinel-1 RTC Backscatter using pyroSAR
+On the fly production of Sentinel-1 RTC Backscatter using pyroSAR (download -> process -> upload).
+The project makes use of the pyrosar tool - https://github.com/johntruckenbrodt/pyroSAR

 # Requirments
 - Git